irina-berezina/pdsnd_github/README.md

 ### Description
 The project gives information about shared bicycles used in asked cities.
+It includes Chicago, New York City and Washington